mkarner07/mkarner07.github.io/_posts/2024/2024-04-14-A-Snapshot-of-My-2024-Reading-So-Far.md

 date: 2024-04-14
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Personal Operating Systems
-  - Personal Productivity
+  - Leadership as a System
 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
   - Reading
   - Book
   - List of References